kosall5220/sep10-freedom-project/blog/entry03.md

 When I had to prepare my content for my website I had to find a way to organize each part of it.
 Instead of writing my context, ideas, and the mental health technology into one big paragraph, I instead separated each of these into sections.
 This made it way easier for me to work on each section, and this will make it easier for users to navigate through my website.
 I also did the same thing for this blog, as you can see, I organized everything into multiple sections and this makes the blog easier to read.

 #### Creativity
 In this project I had to come up with new technology that will help people with their mental health.
-So I thought outside the box and came up with new ideas such as the app with an AI that uses vocal cues and facial expressions
+So I thought outside the box and came up with new ideas such as an app with an AI that uses vocal cues and facial expressions.
+This is a great example of how creativity is useful for finding ways to solve problems.

+---

+### Summary
+I hope to use all of the skills I learned so far to complete the next step in this project which is planing my solutions.

 [Previous](entry02.md) | [Next](entry04.md)